-- Annual Improvements to PFRS Cycles 2015 2017 contain changes to three standards: - Previously Held Interest in a Joint Operation (Amendments to PFRS 3, Business Combinations and PFRS 11, Joint Arrangements).
+- Annual Improvements to PFRS Cycles 2015 2017 contain changes to three standards: - O Previously Held Interest in a Joint Operation (Amendments to PFRS 3, Business Combinations and PFRS 11, Joint Arrangements).
 The amendments clarify how an entity accounts for increasing its interest in a joint operation that meets the definition of a business.
 If an entity maintains (or obtains) joint control, the previously held interest is not remeasured.
 If an entity obtains control, the transaction is a business combination achieved in stages and the acquiring entity remeasures the previously held interest at fair value.

-The amendments are effective for annual periods beginning on or after January 1, 2019, with early adoption permitted.
+The amendments apply to business combinations for which the acquisition date is on or after January 1, 2019, with earlier application permitted.

-Income Tax Consequences of Payments on Financial Instrument Classified as Equity (Amendments to PAS 12, Income Taxes).
+o Income Tax Consequences of Payments on Financial Instrument Classified as Equity (Amendments to PAS 12, Income Taxes).
 The amendments clarify that all income tax consequences of dividends (including payments on financial instruments classified as equity) are recognized consistently with the transactions that generated the distributable profits - i.e., in profit or loss, other comprehensive income or equity.

-The amendments are effective for annual periods beginning on or after January 1, 2019, with early adoption permitted.
+The amendments are effective for annual periods beginning on or after January 1, 2019, with earlier application permitted.

-Borrowing Costs Eligible for Capitalization (Amendments to PAS 23, Borrowing Costs).
+O Borrowing Costs Eligible for Capitalization (Amendments to PAS 23, Borrowing Costs).
 The amendments clarify that the general borrowings pool used to calculate eligible borrowing costs excludes borrowings that specifically finance qualifying assets that are still under development or construction.
 Borrowings that were intended to specifically finance qualifying assets that are now ready for their intended use or sale, or any non-qualifying assets, are included in that general pool.

-The amendments are effective for annual periods beginning on or after January 1.
-2019, with early adoption permitted.
+The amendments are effective for annual periods beginning on or after January 1, 2019, with earlier application permitted.